-Firstly, whoever is fitting your new heater may be able to dispose of the old one for you.
-It could be that you want to dismantle it and scrap it yourself or take it for recycling.
-Alternatively, you might want to repurpose it so you can carry on using it for something else.
+Whoever fits your new heater may be able to dispose of the old one for you.
+You might want to dismantle it yourself and scrap it or take it for recycling.
+Alternatively, you might want to repurpose it and continue using it for another task.

-Let’s look at how to remove your old water heater and some options for recycling, repurposing or disposing of it.
+In this article, we will look at how to dispose of your old water heater and explore some options for recycling, repurposing, or scrapping it.